francescodibetta/francescodibetta.github.io/_news/announcement_20260414.md

 related_posts: false
 ---

-I’m really happy to share that I’ve been selected to present my work at the 12th European Congress of Analytic Philosophy ([ECAP12](https://analyticphilosophy.eu/ecap12/)) in Madrid this August.
+I’m really happy to share that I’ve been selected to present my work at [ECAP12](https://analyticphilosophy.eu/ecap12/) in Madrid!